BehrodG/FracSimOpt/README.md

 **Levenberg-Marquardt (also known as Damped Least Squares):**
 ![image](https://user-images.githubusercontent.com/121983512/223021765-b1c32d87-efc1-4992-b436-9600e66b4076.png)

-Note: These were for conceptual representation purpose.
-In real case problems tens of parameters were calibrated through the machine learning process.
+Note: These figures which contain only 2 calibration parameters were only for presentation purpose.
+In the real case problems, tens of parameters were calibrated through the machine learning process.